 With energy bills continuing to rise, many homeowners in Bristol and Bath are looking for ways to reduce their energy consumption and make their homes more comfortable.
-One of the most effective improvements you can make is upgrading to energy-efficient windows.
+One of the most effective improvements you can make is upgrading to energy-efficient windows, which can also help cut noise pollution.
 Modern windows can dramatically reduce heat loss, keeping your home warmer in winter and cooler in summer.

 At DM Windows, we’ve helped homeowners across Bristol and Bath improve the thermal efficiency of their homes with high-performance windows.